Pages

 Tan Sri Shahrir speaking at the event

-He is pleased that the Heritage Centre will soon become a reality and it will stand as a legacy to the Johor Indian community by offering opportunities to all sectors of the community to better appreciate and understand Indian cultural practices and heritage.
+He was pleased that the Heritage Centre will soon become a reality and it stand as a legacy to the Johor Indian community by offering opportunities to all sectors of the community to better appreciate and understand Indian cultural practices and heritage.

 Kepada semua!”
-Tan Sri exclaims in Malay [translated: “To all!”] and goes on to explain that it is his policy and practice throughout his career as a politician, to support the needs of our multi-cultural community.
+Tan Sri exclaimed in Malay [translated: “To all!”] and went on to explain that it is his policy and practice throughout his career as a politician, to support the needs of our multi-cultural community.

 From the loud applause, the appreciation from the Indian community is apparent.